CyberSecurityDept/digifor/README.md

 - Track custody stages (Acquisition, Preparation, Extraction, Analysis)
 - Link persons with evidence and investigating officers
 - Support for unknown persons and unidentified individuals
+- Automatic case log creation when persons are added to cases

 **📊 Reporting & Analytics**
 - Generate comprehensive case reports with multiple templates